 Of course, Rolex is now so ubiquitous it is almost its own kind of its currency.
 A Rolex is the watch you want on your wrist when you’re in a Third World country when revolution breaks out and there’s only one seat on the plane, – and there’s a guy standing there with a machine gun!
 You give him a Rolex and he’ll give you the seat!

 The launch of the Rolex Turn-O-Graph was a highly significant moment in the development of Rolex as a company.
-It was Rolex’ first sports watch.
-The Rolex Ref 6202 was first released in 1953 following the Datejust, in 1945 and around a year before the Submariner in late 1953 / early 1954.
+It was Rolex’s first sports watch.
+The Rolex Reference 6202 was first released in 1953 following the Datejust in 1945 and around a year before the Submariner in late 1953 / early 1954.
 The next upgrade to the Turn-O-Graph came in 1959 and continued the focus on dress and home use.
-Ref.
-1625 was produced in many different case and dial variations, including yellow and white gold and steel, and was produced until 1977.
-The Turn-O-Graph was Rolex’ first commercial release of a watch with a rotating bezel.
+Reference 1625 was produced in many different case and dial variations, including yellow and white gold and steel, and was produced until 1977.
+The Turn-O-Graph was Rolex’s first commercial release of a watch with a rotating bezel.
 If one takes a look at the earliest examples of each model, it’s clear the earliest Rolex Turn-O-Graph was the testing ground for the Rolex Submariner, as each looked remarkably similar.
-The Submariner and has of course become Rolex’ most popular sports watch, however it is the Turn-O-Graph which broke all the new ground.
+The Submariner has of course become Rolex’ most popular sports watch, however it is the Turn-O-Graph which broke all the new ground.

-The model ref.
-6202 was soon replaced in 1954 by the much-revised model ref.
-6309.
-In effect, this returned the Turn-O-Graph to the Datejust family as a date function, and cyclops window was added along with the new engine-turned bezel with markers every five and ten minutes as seen on Turn-O-Graphs ever since.
-In fact, the 6202 looked very similar to the watch you see here, the model ref 1625.
-This model also introduced the highly successful Calibre 1560 movement which remained in production until 1965.
+The Reference 6202 was soon replaced in 1954 by the much-revised Reference 6309.
+In effect, this returned the Turn-O-Graph to the Datejust family, as a date function, and cyclops window were added along with the new engine-turned bezel with markers every five and ten minutes as seen on Turn-O-Graphs ever since.
+In fact, the 6202 looked very similar to the watch you see here, the Reference 1625.
+This model also introduced the highly successful Calibre 1570 movement which was introduced in 1965 and used until around 1974.

-The example you see here is a very rare and collectable, mixed steel and 18ct yellow gold Turn-O-Graph with the Original, matching Rolex steel and 18ct yellow gold bracelet.
-This beautiful turn-o-graph is completely original, unrestored and untouched, yet remains in absolutely incredible condtion.
-Its original Cal.1560 movement is running strongly and accurately having been overhauled and serviced by ourselves.
+The example you see here is a very rare and collectable, mixed steel and 18ct yellow gold Turn-O-Graph with its original Rolex steel and 18ct yellow gold bracelet.
+This beautiful Turn-O-Graph is completely original, unrestored and untouched, yet remains in absolutely incredible condition.
+Its original Calibre 1570 movement is running strongly and accurately having been overhauled and serviced by ourselves.

-The highly sought after, original, unrestored and untouched ‘starburst’ dial is typical of the early 1960s Datejust.
+The highly sought after, original, unrestored and untouched ‘starburst’ dial is typical of an early 1960s Datejust.
 Applied gilt ‘baton’ hour indices which are centred with black, are matched by the original gilt ‘stick’ hands, which also remain original and unrestored.
-This wonderful dial has of course, got the well known cyclops date window at 3, which looks perfectly placed.
-Of course, the perennial Rolex Coronet tops the dial at 12.
+This wonderful dial carries the well known cyclops date window at 3, which looks perfectly placed and of course, the perennial Rolex Coronet tops the dial at 12.

-Considering this watch is almost 60 years old, it remains in absolutely remarkable condition, the case, bezel, dial and movement all add to the perfection of this watch.
+Considering this watch is almost 60 years old, it remains in absolutely remarkable condition with the case, bezel, dial and movement all adding to its perfection.

-The dial is correctly signed ‘Rolex Oyster Perpetual’, ‘Datejust’ with ‘Superlative Chronometer Officially Certified’ at the bottom of the dial just above 6, with ‘T Swiss T’ at the very bottom of the dial below 6.
+The dial is correctly signed ‘Rolex Oyster Perpetual’, ‘Datejust’ with ‘Superlative Chronometer Officially Certified’ at the bottom just above 6 and ‘T Swiss T’ at the very bottom, below 6.